Kzax01/Wiz-Cloud-Security-Challenges/Perimeter-Leak.md

 **🛠️ Technical:** Proper URL encoding is critical when passing complex parameters via proxies.

-**💭 Scott Piper quote:**
-*"AWS data perimeters are a very strong security mitigation, but I wanted to show a way in which things can go wrong using an important feature of AWS that is common in larger applications, but that many do not have experience with."*

-A brilliant challenge highlighting the subtle nuances of cloud security! 🌟
+A cool challenge highlighting the subtle nuances of cloud security! 🌟

 ---